Trump steps onto world stage in the shadow of impeachment

 Overall, 20 of the 77 bills that became law since Democrats took control of the House in January did so between the date of the whistleblower report's release and now.

-On this side of the Atlantic, Trump has a tangible accomplishment to tout.
+On this side of the Atlantic, Trump has a tangible accomplishment to promote.

 He's had some success in getting countries to boost military spending; if he can break through the noise of impeachment, he may get some credit for that.
 Member countries are now projected to increase spending by about $130 billion between 2016 and 2020, higher than previously forecast, Secretary-General Jens Stoltenberg said last week.
 NATO also said it would reduce the U.S. contribution to its budget.